 Richard is a wonderful exponent of the post 1945 English romanticism with a rare ability to express that style across a range of mediums.
 His work shows great dexterity with a wonderful fusion of abstracting the landscape, cutting it into little blocks, and putting it together again.

-Over his many years of painting, he has produced a wide spectrum of work which is demonstrated with the works on display in this exhibition.
+Over his many years of painting, he has produced a wide spectrum of work which is demonstrated with the works on display here.

-Richard continues to paint most days, with the raw visual materials for his work found on walks, when he gathers aspects of topography in sketchbooks and then back in the studio, those sketches are brought together to create an impressionistic vision.
+Until recently Richard continued to paint most days, with the raw visual materials for his work found on walks, when he gathered aspects of topography in sketchbooks and then back in the studio, those sketches were brought together to create an impressionistic vision.

 Richard is far from unknown to his contemporaries, many of whom hold him in great esteem and he is now gaining far more recognition among serious collectors of contemporary art.